liwoo/personal-site-24/src/content/post/top-5-tech-2021.md

 ![Happy New Year](http://blog.edmdesigner.com/content/images/2016/06/firework-gif1.gif)
 Source: [1stforeverything.com](https://1stforeverything.com)

-2021 is already off to a flying start, and if you are a Software Developer, you probably have set some goals to upgrade your programming stack this year.
 Choosing what to spend your time on can be demanding as you may not know in advance how that investment will pay off.
 Luckily for you, I have done some background work and picked up some technologies I think you should be looking at.
 Let’s get straight into it.

 ### 5. GraphQL
 #### Difficulty: 🟢